 You will be taken to the recovery room, where you will be monitored and cared for by our post-operation nursing staff.
 These nurses will monitor your pain, blood flow, vital signs, and care for your incisions.
 This procedure requires a stay in the hospital or surgical center.
 We suggest that your recovery period will be 1 – 6 weeks (including periods of breast tenderness), and you should attend all of your follow-up appointments.
 Strenuous activity should be avoided for a 6-week period, but light activity can begin as early as 4 weeks.

-Your reconstructive surgeon will require you to have a follow-up appointment in a week after your surgery to check your incision points, look for abnormalities, and to assess your progress.
+After your DIEP surgery in Phoenix, Scottsdale, Glendale, Paradise Valley, Mesa, or surrounding Arizona cities, your reconstructive surgeon at the Aesthetic/Restorative Breast Center will require you to have a follow-up appointment in a week after your surgery to check your incision points, look for abnormalities, and to assess your progress.
 Follow all of your plastic surgeon’s after-care instructions, and call our office if you have excessive bleeding, fever, or any unusual side effect from the medication or surgical procedure.

-When you decide to have reconstructive breast surgery, it is a big decision to make, especially after aggressively treating breast cancer.
-At ARBC, we want to make your surgical decisions as easy as possible, and will answer all of your questions so you can make an informed decision about your care.
-If you would like a consultation for DIEP flap reconstruction, please contact our office and schedule your first appointment today.
+When you decide to have DIEP flap reconstructive breast surgery in Phoenix, Mesa, Scottsdale, Glendale, Paradise Valley, Chandler, or other surrounding cities in AZ to which the Aesthetic/Restorative Breast Center serves, it is a big decision to make, especially after treating breast cancer.
+At ARBC, we want to make your surgical decisions as easy as possible, and will answer all of your questions so you can make an informed decision about your care and DIEP surgery.
+If you would like a consultation for DIEP flap reconstruction surgery, please contact our office and schedule your first appointment today.

 Individual results are not guaranteed and may vary from person to person.
 Images may contain models.